Artbsc1992/Jerry-s-Quick-Mart/README.md

 - Quit

 ### Shop:
-- In this section we can select an Item from the showed list using their index.
+- In this section, we can select an Item from the shown list using their index.
-- After that the app will asked how many items we need.
+- After that, the app will ask how many items we need.
-- Finally our item with it's desired quantity will be added to the cart.
+- Finally, our item with its desired quantity will be added to the cart.
-- This section ends asking if we need to add a new Item or not.
+- This section ends by asking if we need to add a new Item or not.

-### Remove from cart:
+### Remove from the cart:
-- Here my app show 3 options:
+- Here my app shows 3 options:
-  - Remove item from cart: Here we select the item we desire to elimited individualy.
+  - Remove item from the cart: Here we select the item we desire to eliminate individually.
-  - Remove all items from cart: Here we just erase all items added to cart.
+  - Remove all items from the cart: Here we just erase all items added to the cart.
-  - Go back to main manu: in case you change your mind.
+  - Go back to the main menu: in case you change your mind.

 ### View cart:
-- Here we print in our terminal a preview of our cart showing us the name of the item with it's selected quantity, unit price and total price.
+- Here we print in our terminal a preview of our cart showing us the name of the item with its selected quantity, unit price, and total price.
-- We also can preview in detail what is the final amount that the customer needs to pay, showing subtotal, tax `(if it's taxable)` and the sum of those two as Total.
+- We also can preview in detail what is the final amount that the customer needs to pay, showing subtotal, tax `(if it's taxable)` and the sum of those two as a Total.

 ### Checkout:
-- First the app will ask for the amount of money that the customer will use to pay.
+- First, the app will ask for the amount of money that the customer will use to pay.
-  - if it's not enough the app will print `not enough cash` and it'l ask again.
+  - if it's not enough the app will print `not enough cash` and it'll ask again.
-- If we input the correct amount of cash the app will print us a receipt with the same information that the cart showed us but also with the amount of money that our members saved!, all of this appear in a new file named after it's number of transaction and date.
+- If we input the correct amount of cash the app will print us a receipt with the same information that the cart showed us but also with the amount of money that our members saved! all of this appears in a new file named after its number of transactions and date.

 Optional future implementation options:
 - We can use `Thor` for our CLI for a better user experience.
-- we can edit our cart by decreasing or increasing the quantity of items.
+- we can edit our cart by decreasing or increasing the number of items.